vitaliibilousov/Next-D3/README.md

-# Simple Dashboard using multiple JS stack
+# Simple Dashboard using Next.js and D3.js

 A simple React/Redux/Relay/Next.js dashboard template with perfect benchmarks using Material UI.